Fingerprinting Triangular-Lattice Antiferromagnet by Excitation Gaps: Experimental details and other data

 \subsection{Experimental methods}

-Bulk single crystals of CeCd$_3$As$_3$ were grown by chemical vapor transport using iodine as a transport agent and recipe described in Ref. \cite{Stoyko_InOrgChem_2011, Liu_Arxiv_2016}.
+Bulk single crystals of CeCd$_3$As$_3$ were grown by chemical vapor transport using iodine as a transport agent and recipe described in Ref.~\cite{Stoyko_InOrgChem_2011, Liu_Arxiv_2016}.
 Polycrystalline CeCd$_3$As$_3$ was first synthesized by solid state reaction.
 A stoichiometric mixture of Ce, Cd and As pieces was sealed in a quartz tube under partial Ar atmosphere and heated to 800 $^\circ$C for one week.
 The resulting polycrystal was sealed in a quartz tube with iodine and placed in the hot end of a zone furnace.
 The other end of the tube was held at 700 $^\circ$C where single crystal platelets of typical size 1 mm were obtained.
-The crystallographic structure was verified by single-crystal diffraction at room temperature, using Mo radiation in a Bruker D8 Venture diffractometer, and was consistent with previous results \cite{Stoyko_InOrgChem_2011, Liu_Arxiv_2016}.
+The crystallographic structure of CeCd$_3$As$_3$ was verified by single-crystal diffraction at room temperature, using Mo radiation in a Bruker D8 Venture diffractometer.
+Our results, shown in Table~\ref{Table-crystal1}, are consistent with previous reports \cite{Stoyko_InOrgChem_2011, Liu_Arxiv_2016}.
+Elemental analysis of our single crystals using energy-dispersive x-ray spectroscopy in a commercial scanning electron microscope resulted in a stoichiometry of CeCd$_{2.95(8)}$As$_{3.07(9)}$.

 Heat capacity measurements were performed in a dilution refrigerator down to 70 mK using the heat pulse technique.
 A RuO thermometer was attached directly to one side of the sample with GE varnish.
 The other side of the sample was attached to a sapphire substrate with a heater on the opposite side of the substrate.
 The weak thermal link wire was silver painted directly to the sample.
 No evidence for multiple timescale relaxation behavior was observed indicating good thermal contact between the sample, RuO thermometer, heater, and sapphire substrate, as well as fast internal relaxation time of the sample.
 No subtraction of electron nor phonon heat capacity contributions from the sample, heater, sapphire, or thermometer were performed because the magnetic heat capacity of CeCd$_3$As$_3$ is vastly dominant in the temperature range of interest in this work.
 It is estimated that the magnetic degrees of freedom contribute more than 99 percent of the entropy change from 0 K to 2 K. The calorimeter was weakly thermally linked to a copper temperature regulation block, and a temperature stabilized Lakeshore automatic bridge with active feedback PID system was employed.
 The sample RuO thermometer was previously calibrated in magnetic field up to 9~T.